hayes/pothos/docs/plugins/prisma.md

 ### `prismaConnection`

-The `prismaConnection` method on a field builder can be used to create a relay `connection` field that also pre-loads all the date nested inside that connection.
+The `prismaConnection` method on a field builder can be used to create a relay `connection` field that also pre-loads all the data nested inside that connection.

 ```typescript
 builder.queryType({